SAISENGMAIN6631503085/student_scheduler/README.md

 - Color scheme suggestions
 - Widget organization

+**Prompts used:**
+- "Design a clean UI for a student scheduling app with calendar integration"
+- "Suggest a color scheme for an educational app"
+- "How should I organize the navigation in a student scheduling app?"

 **5.3 Code Writing**

 AI helped with:
 - State management implementation
 - Local notification setup
 - Database structure

+**Prompts used:**
+- "How to implement state management in Flutter using Provider?"
+- "Show me code for setting up local notifications in Flutter"
+- "How to structure a Hive database for storing study sessions and exams?"

 **5.4 Debugging Help**